Patterns of Childhood: English translation

 The English translation by Ursule Molinaro and Hedwig Rappolt was published as A Model Childhood in 1980 by Farrar, Straus and Giroux, and later by Virago.
 It was reissued under the title Patterns of Childhood by the original publishers from 1984.

 Several scholarly studies have critiqued this translation.
 Criticism has centred on ways in which the content has been altered to suit the literary tastes of the targeted country.
 One of these changes is the modification in tone towards political elements of the text.
 For example, criticism of America disappears in translation.
 This translation has also been critiqued for its failure to match the rhythm and style of the original prose.
 A notable difference between the original German version and the English translation is the significant decrease in length.
 In a number of places, whole paragraphs have been omitted.

 Other translations

+Kindheitsmuster has been translated into at least 25 languages.
+One of the earliest translations is the Swedish Barndomsmönster by Margaretha Holmqvist, published by Norstedt in 1979 in the Panter series.
+The Polish translation, Wzorce dzieciństwa, by Sławomir Błaut (publisher: Wydawnictwo Poznańskie) followed in 1981.

-A highly acclaimed French translation by Ghislain Riccardi entitled Trame d'enfance was published in 1987.
+A highly acclaimed French translation by Ghislain Riccardi entitled Trame d'enfance was published in 1987 by Alinéa.
+It was reissued in 2010 by Éditions Stock, with an afterword by Danièle Sallenave.

+The Spanish translation, Muestra de Infancia, by Manuel Olasagasti was published in 1984 by Alfaguara.
+An Italian translation, Trama d'infanzia, by Anita Raja, was published by Edizioni E/O in 1994.

+Whereas the Swedish version, like the original German, is ambiguous on the question whether the element "Muster" (pattern) in the title is singular or plural, the French, Spanish and Italian translations render it with the singular.
+The Polish title, like the English, reflects a plural.